davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

 The `durable-client-id` is `987`.
-It does not matter which order the SDG or {pivotal-gemfire-name} properties are declared in Spring Boot `application.properties`.
-The matching SDG property overrides the {pivotal-gemfire-name} property when duplicates are found.
+It does not matter which order the SDG or VMware GemFire properties are declared in Spring Boot `application.properties`.
+The matching SDG property overrides the VMware GemFire property when duplicates are found.